Jendeuk/FriendlyCoders/README.md

 # Assignments-2

-In this assignment we are going to work on a
+In this assignment we are going to work on a project